htdebeer/svg-cards-to-png/README.md

         cd SVG-cards
         git fetch
         cd ..
+        npm install

 1. Start http-server in the root directory of this project:

         http-server .

-2. Run the PhantomJS script `phantom_svg_cards2png.js` with, optionally, the amount you want to scale the cards.
+2. Run the `svg_cards2png.js` script with, optionally, the amount you want to scale the cards.
 For example:

-        phantomjs phantom_svg_cards2png.js 2
+        node svg_cards2png.js 2

     will generate cards (plus the back card) twice its natural size of 169.075×244.64 pixels.
 So, these PNG files have a resolution of 338×489 pixels.

 3. Wait till the conversion is finished.
-It will output an error or success line for each converted card.
-The PNG files are placed in the same directory as the PhantomJS script.
+The PNG files are placed in the sub directory `png`.

 5. You now can use the PNG cards!
 Note that as the original [SVG-cards](https://github.com/htdebeer/SVG-cards) are licenced under the